angelourian/todo-app/README.md

 ## Available Scripts

 ## `git clone <ToDoList repository>`
 You may visit the [Github](https://git-scm.com/docs/git-clone) for your reference on how to clone github.
-Or you may download the templates thru Code button above and click "Download ZIP".
+Or you may download the template thru Code button above and click "Download ZIP".

 After downloading, you can run on your CLI:

 ### `npm install` or `yarn`

 In the project directory, you can run: